Estimated reading time: 6 minutes

 Lenders view high outstanding balances as a sign of potential credit risk, which could lower your score.

-Managing Your Outstanding Loan Amount
+Tips to Manage your Outstanding Loan Amount

 To manage your outstanding loan amount effectively, you can follow these strategies: